 How to measure your seller rating's performance

-To find out how seller ratings are affecting your business, you’ll need to have a look at the change in click-through rate (CTR), cost-per-click (CPC), and the percentage of impressions impacted by seller ratings.
+To find out how Google seller ratings are affecting your business, you’ll need to have a look at the change in click-through rate (CTR), cost-per-click (CPC), and the percentage of impressions impacted by seller ratings.

 This can all be reviewed from your Google Ads account, in your Automated Extension report.